pradyutnair/spai/README.md

 ## ⚖️ Strengths, Weaknesses, and Motivation

 ### ✅ **Strengths**
-- 🔬 **Novel Frequency-Spatial Integration**: SPAI's approach of combining frequency domain analysis with vision transformers is innovative and well-motivated
+- **Novel Frequency-Spatial Integration**: SPAI's approach of combining frequency domain analysis with vision transformers is innovative and well-motivated
-- 🏆 **Strong Empirical Results**: Achieves state-of-the-art performance across multiple datasets (CelebDF, DFDC, FaceForensics++)
+- **Strong Empirical Results**: Achieves state-of-the-art performance across multiple datasets (CelebDF, DFDC, FaceForensics++)
-- 🧮 **Theoretical Foundation**: The frequency restoration paradigm provides clear theoretical justification for why the approach works
+- **Theoretical Foundation**: The frequency restoration paradigm provides clear theoretical justification for why the approach works
-- 📏 **Scalability**: Handles arbitrary resolution images through the patch-based architecture
+- **Scalability**: Handles arbitrary resolution images through the patch-based architecture
-- 🛡️ **Robustness**: Demonstrates good generalization across different manipulation techniques
+- **Robustness**: Demonstrates good generalization across different manipulation techniques

 ### ❌ **Weaknesses**
-- 🧠 **Limited Semantic Understanding**: SPAI focuses primarily on low-level frequency artifacts, potentially missing high-level semantic inconsistencies
+- **Limited Semantic Understanding**: SPAI focuses primarily on low-level frequency artifacts, potentially missing high-level semantic inconsistencies
-- ⚡ **Computational Complexity**: The multi-frequency processing and patch-based attention mechanisms are computationally intensive
-- 🎯 **Domain Specificity**: Heavy reliance on frequency analysis may limit generalization to manipulation techniques that preserve frequency characteristics
+- **Domain Specificity**: Heavy reliance on frequency analysis may limit generalization to manipulation techniques that preserve frequency characteristics
-- 🔍 **Interpretability**: While attention maps provide some interpretability, the frequency-based features are less intuitive for human analysis
+- **Improving robustness to derivative images**: SPAI is not robust to images that have undergone derivative operations such as JPEG compression, resizing, or cropping, which are common in images that are present in social media or other intermediate mediums.

-### 💡 **Our Motivation**
+>### 💡 **Our Motivation**

-The identified weaknesses, particularly the **limited semantic understanding**, motivated our research direction.
+> The identified weaknesses, particularly the **limited semantic understanding** and **improving robustness to derivative images**, motivated our research direction.
 We hypothesized that **combining SPAI's powerful frequency-based detection with semantic context understanding** could create a more robust and comprehensive manipulation detection system.
 This led us to develop two distinct semantic-enhanced variants that integrate high-level semantic features with SPAI's spectral analysis.

 ---

 ## 🚀 Contributions

-Our work extends SPAI through two main approaches based on the actual implementation in `spai/models/sid.py`:
+Our work extends SPAI through a **spectral-semantic late fusion approach** based on the actual implementation in `spai/models/sid.py`:

+### Chameleon Dataset

+As the original SPAI had almost perfect validation results on the LDM dataset, it is evident that is well-fitted to the image distributions in it.
+Therefore we opted to use the Chameleon dataset to test the robustness of the model.
+LDM and other datasets are generated by unconditional situations or conditioned on simple prompts (e.g., photo of a plane) without delicate manual adjustments, thereby inclined to generate obvious artifacts in consistency and semantics (marked with red boxes).
+Chameleon, however, aims to simulate real-world scenarios by collecting diverse images from online websites, where these online images are carefully adjusted by photographers and AI artists.
+Therefore, it is more likely to contain images that are not well-fitted to the image distributions in LDM and is generally more **challenging** for the model to detect.